Blunde1/agtboost/README.md

     </dd>
 </dl>

-GBTorch is a lightning fast gradient boosting library designed to **avoid manual tuning** and **cross-validation** by utilizing an information theoretic approach.
+aGTBoost is a lightning fast gradient boosting library designed to **avoid manual tuning** and **cross-validation** by utilizing an information theoretic approach.
 This makes the algorithm **adaptive** to the dataset at hand; it is **completely automatic**, and with **minimal worries of overfitting**.
 Consequently, the speed-ups relative to state-of-the-art implementations are in the thousands while mathematical and technical knowledge required on the user are minimized.